jamiekowalski/foldingtext-extra/jmk_panel.ftplugin/README.md

 `onBlur` — called when the panel’s text input is unfocused (e.g. by clicking outside the panel).

 `onReturn` — called when the return or enter key is pressed.
-By default simply calls `onBlur`.

 `onEscape` — called when escape key is pressed.

 `onCommand` — called when a Command + key combination is pressed.
 Use `event.which` to determine which key is pressed.

+`onMenuSelect` — called when an item is selected from the drop-down menu.
+The `value` argument is the text of the selected item.

+`spaceSelectsMenuItem` — choose whether pressing the space key will select the active menu item.
+Defaults to false.

 `ignoreWhiteSpace` — don’t call `onTextChange` when leading or trailing whitespace changes; also trims return value for `panel.value()`.